Inference for Large-Scale Linear Systems with Known Coefficients: Introduction

 Here, ``$x\geq 0$" signifies that all coordinates of $x\in \mathbf R^d$ are non-negative, $\beta(P) \in \mathbf R^p$ denotes an unknown but estimable parameter, and the coefficients of the linear system are known in that $A$ is a $p\times d$ known matrix.

-As we discuss in detail in Section \ref{sec:examples}, the described hypothesis testing problem plays a central role in a surprisingly varied array of empirical settings.
-Tests of \eqref{eq:null}, for instance, are useful for obtaining asymptotically valid confidence regions for counterfactual broadband demand in the analysis of \cite{nevo2016usage}, and for conducting inference on the fraction of employers engaging in discrimination in the audit study of \cite{kline2019audits}.
-Within the treatment effects literature, tests of \eqref{eq:null} arise naturally when conducting inference on partially identified causal parameters, such as in the studies by \cite{kline2016evaluating} and \cite{kamat2019identification} of the Head Start program, or the analysis of unemployment state dependence by \cite{torgovitsky2019nonparametric}.
+As we discuss in Section \ref{sec:examples}, the described hypothesis testing problem plays a central role in a surprisingly varied array of empirical settings.
+Tests of \eqref{eq:null} can be used for obtaining asymptotically valid confidence regions for counterfactual broadband demand in the analysis of \cite{nevo2016usage}, and for conducting inference on the fraction of employers engaging in discrimination in the audit study of \cite{kline2021reasonable}.
+Within the treatment effects literature, tests of \eqref{eq:null} arise naturally when examining the testable implications of the model proposed by \cite{imbens1994identification} and when conducting inference on partially identified parameters, such as in the studies by \cite{kline2016evaluating} and \cite{kamat2019identification} of the Head Start program, or the analysis of unemployment state dependence by \cite{torgovitsky2019nonparametric}.
 The null hypothesis in \eqref{eq:null} has also been shown by \cite{KitamuraStoye2018RUM} to play a central role in testing whether a cross-sectional sample is rationalizable by a random utility model; see \cite{manski2014identification}, \cite{deb2017revealed}, and \cite{lazzati2018nonparametric} for related examples.
 In addition, we show that for a class of linear programming problems the null hypothesis that the linear program is feasible may be mapped into \eqref{eq:null} -- an observation that enables us to conduct inference in the competing risks model of \cite{honorelleras2006bounds}, the empirical study of the California Affordable Care Act marketplace by \cite{tebaldi2019nonparametric}, and the dynamic discrete choice model of \cite{honore2006bounds}.
-See Remark \ref{rm:lp} for details.